Vijendrachar-Mulgund/book-my-space/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Hosting

+The API and the server side rendered website can be found on the domain [Book My Space](https://bookmyspacepwa.web.app) .

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.